Equal Visibility Everywhere: Maryland's Harriet Tubman statue

 Equal Visibility Everywhere proposed three women to the Maryland State Legislator in 2011 to replace one of their statues with representation of a woman.
 The three proposed by EVE were: Clara Barton, founder of the American Red Cross, Rachel Carson, author of Silent Spring and founder of the environmental movement and abolitionist Harriet Tubman.
 EVE enlisted the help of Maryland NOW (the National Organization for Women) which agreed to help lobby for Harriet Tubman as the replacement statue for John Hanson.

 In 2011, Maryland Senate Bill 351 and Assembly Bill 455 proposed to replace the statue of John Hanson, who served as "President of the United States in Congress Assembled" under the Articles of Confederation, with a statue of Harriet Tubman.
-Opposition to the statue of Harriet Tubman was led by Maryland's former Senate President, Thomas V. “Mike” Miller Jr., a 68-year-old Democrat who has been a member of the Maryland Senate since 1975.
-He was joined by two other long-standing Democrats, Senator Thomas “Mac” Middleton (a member of the Senate since 1995 and descendant of John Hanson) and Senator Roy Dyson (also a member of the Senate since 1995).
+Opposition to the statue of Harriet Tubman was led by Maryland's former Senate President, Thomas V. “Mike” Miller Jr. He was joined by two other long-standing Democrats, Senator Thomas “Mac” Middleton (descendant of John Hanson) and Senator Roy Dyson.
 Senator Miller went on to propose that, “a special category should be established in Statuary Hall for women and blacks who were not considered when states first were invited to contribute statues in 1864.”
 Linda Mahoney, former president of Maryland NOW – one of the key sponsors of the bill spoke about the roadblock to reporters, “Harriet Tubman is facing an uphill battle.
 John Hanson appears to have many descendants, some of them currently serving in the state legislature."

 The bill which proposed to make Harriet Tubman the third statue representing the state of Maryland was signed into law by Maryland Governor Martin O’Malley who then appointed a Committee in 2012 to oversee the project.
 Maryland's statue of Harriet Tubman would have been the first statue of an African American to be added into The Collection.
 The first sculpture to honor a black woman in the Capitol was a bust of Sojourner Truth.
 The Architect of the Capitol was clear that each state can have two and only two statues in the National Statuary Hall Collection, consequently the statue of Harriet Tubman was never created.